Have you heard the phrase “There are no guarantees in life?”

 In 1998 Daniel J Simons et al from Harvard University and Kent State University conducted a study using motion picture cuts as visual disruption.
 In the experiment an actor came up to a pedestrian and asked for directions.

 As the pedestrian provided directions, two people carrying a door passed between the actor and the pedestrian, temporarily blocking their view of each other.

-During that time, the actor was replaced by another actor – a completely different person.
+During that time, another actor replaced the actor – a completely different person.
 50% of the pedestrians didn’t notice the substitution.

-The experiment was one of the first to illustrate the phenomenon of “change blindness,” which shows just how selective we are about what we take in from any given visual scene — and it seems that we rely on memory and pattern-recognition significantly more than we might think.
+The experiment was one of the first to illustrate the phenomenon of “change blindness,” which shows just how selective we are about what we take in from any visual scene — and we rely on memory and pattern-recognition significantly more than we might think.

-Our our memories and expectations have a much higher influence on our perceptions than we realise.
+Our memories and expectations have a much higher influence on our perceptions than we realize.
 We react to our perception of events.